-Banned, Ozone-Depleting Chemical Is Still Being Produced Somewhere, Scientists Say
+Banned Ozone-Depleting Chemical Is Still Being Produced Somewhere, Scientists Say

 Someone appears to be producing a banned ozone-depleting chemical, interfering with the recovery of Earth's damaged ozone layer, according to a newly published study led by scientists with the National Oceanic and Atmospheric Administration.

-The illicit emissions are believed to be coming from somewhere in eastern Asia, but otherwise, nothing is known about the offender.
-It's a scientific whodunit — or rather, a who's-doin-it.
+The illicit emissions are believed to be coming from somewhere in eastern Asia, but nothing else is known about the offender.
+It's a scientific whodunit — or rather, a who's-doing-it.

 "I think it's the most surprising thing I've seen in my 27 years of making measurements of trace gases in the atmosphere," Stephen Montzka, the study's lead author, tells NPR.